rexresearch

 model relates to a two-segment ornithopter wing, comprising an

-inner wing segment and an outer wing segment which can be folded
+inner wing segment and an outer wing segment which can be

-symmetrically.
-A transmission crankshaft is connected with a
+folded symmetrically.
+A transmission crankshaft is connected

-the vertex of an extend segment, which is a segment of the outer
+connected with the vertex of an extend segment, which is a

-wing segment over the junction of the inner and outer wing
+segment of the outer wing segment over the junction of the

-segment, in the way, the pull rod is driven by the circular
+inner and outer wing segment, in the way, the pull rod is

-motion of the transmission crankshaft, the outer wing segment
+driven by the circular motion of the transmission crankshaft,

-skeleton is pulled by the pull rod and in the lever motion with
+the outer wing segment skeleton is pulled by the pull rod and

-the fulcrum which is a junction of the inner and outer wing
+in the lever motion with the fulcrum which is a junction of

-segment, the inner wing segment skeleton is also in the lever
+skeleton is also in the lever motion synchronously with the

-motion synchronously with the fulcrum which is the junction of
+fulcrum which is the junction of the inner wing segment and

-the inner wing segment and the fuselage, making the flutter of
+the fuselage, making the flutter of wing look like the motion

-wing look like the motion state of the bird wing very much.
+state of the bird wing very much.

 Manual